makemusicday/gemini-api-docs/src/general.rst

 content-type of ``application/json``.
 The sole exception to this is the image upload endpoints for the city logo and the artist avatars, which take ``multipart/form-data``.

-Responses return appropriate HTTP status codes to indicate success or failure, along with an error message payload indicating what caused the error, if possible, or the data requested on success.
+Responses return appropriate HTTP status codes to indicate success (``200-299``) or failure (``400-599``), along with an error message payload indicating what caused the error, if possible, or the data requested on success.
+Additionally, there are several instances where a redirect status code (``300-399``) will be returned with the appropriate URL to redirect to.

 .. note::
   There are a few endpoints that respond with ``204 No Content`` and have no response payload upon